Jalapeño Snacks with Crispy Cheese on Flour Tortillas

 Anyway, she told me her husband likes to make midnight snacks with these tortillas.
 Although I’ve never eaten hers, this is my interpretation based on her description.

-Only three ingredients required.
-In addition to flour tortillas and cheese, you will need jarred jalapenos.
+Only three ingredients are required.
+In addition to flour tortillas and cheese, you will need jarred pickled jalapenos.
 Lacey put me on to Mezzetta brand Deli-Sliced Tamed Jalapeno Peppers.
 I like their slightly crunchy texture and somewhat milder taste.

-I’ve tried different cheeses including the Mozzarella Lacey uses (it’s good), but my favorite is a Mexican cheese called Queso Quesadilla cheese, aka Asadero.
+I’ve tried different cheeses including the Mozzarella that Lacey uses (it’s good), but my favorite is a Mexican cheese called Queso Quesadilla cheese, aka Asadero.
 When cooked, the Queso Quesadilla turns brown and crunchy.
 Less cheese is better than more if you want it crispy.

-- 1 flour tortilla (cooked or uncooked)
+- 1 flour tortilla - cooked or uncooked

-- 1/4 cup shredded Asadero or Queso Quesadilla Cheese
+- ¼ cup shredded Asadero - or Queso Quesadilla Cheese

 - 1 teaspoon sliced pickled jalapeno peppers